 If your family is considering a Puli puppy know that the Puli is often considered a great family dog.
 They are considered to be an intelligent dog, loving with young children, and a faithful family companion.

-They are a smart dog and have even been reported to be great with small children but at the same time due to their intelligence requiring mental stimulation and are high-energy dog that is also very active dog.
+They are a smart dog and have even been reported to be great with small children but at the same time due to their intelligence requiring mental stimulation like talking with buttons and are high-energy dog that is also very active dog.